 When shopping online, most people look out for free shipping.
 It might just be the incentive that seals the deal, especially when they’re really close to making a purchase.

 Again, coupons and discounts work well for people at the bottom of your funnel.
 You can convert website visitors to newsletter subscribers by offering early bird discounts or welcome coupons.

 Bonus Tip: Use The Right Software To Create Lead Magnets

 Unless you have both technical and design expertise, I recommend that you use lead magnet software such as Beacon and Designrr.
 With this software, you can easily transform your blog posts into professional eBooks and more.
 The benefit of capturing email addresses and growing your email list will certainly outweigh the pricing of this software.

 If you’ve just started out, you can use more affordable alternatives like Canva.
-Or brush up your technical and design skills from online courses like Fiverr Learn, CreativeLive and Udemy, search for free templates online then customize and edit them.
+Or brush up your technical and design skills from online courses like Fiverr Learn and CreativeLive, search for free templates online then customize and edit them.